gerardroche/sublime-phpck/README.md

 Provides PHP 5.6 completions for [Sublime Text](http://www.sublimetext.com).

-> Auto complete shows the completion popup as you type, so you can fill in long
-> words by typing only a few characters. &mdash; [Sublime Text Documentation](http://www.sublimetext.com/docs/3/auto_complete.html)

 Completions include [language constructs], [compile-time constants], constants, functions, classes, interfaces, exceptions, and magic-methods.